davidfowl/DocsStaging/Buffers.md

 ### Gotchas

 - `GetSpan`/`GetMemory` returns a buffer with at least the requested amount of memory.
 Don't assume exact buffer sizes.
+- There is no guarantee that successive calls will return the same buffer or the same-sized buffer.
+- You must request a new buffer after calling `Advance` to continue writing more data; you cannot write to a previously acquired buffer.

 ## [ReadOnlySequence\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.readonlysequence-1)